Massive quantum systems as interfaces of quantum mechanics and gravity: Proposed tests of gravity with massive quantum systems

 where $G := \text{det}(\boldsymbol{G})$ is the effective metric given by

 Here $g_{\mu\nu}$ is the spacetime metric, $\rho$ is the density of the condensate, $c$ the speeds of light and $c_s$ is defined by

 with $c_0^2:=\lambda\rho \hbar^2/2m^2$ and the four-vector $u_\mu$ is the flow associated with the phase of the wave function of the BEC bulk.
-The speed of sound in the BEC is $c_0$ and the density $\rho$ of the BEC may depend on space and time coordinates.
-By choosing or changing the density, the speed of sound or the velocity field, it is possible to simulate certain spacetime metrics.
+The speed of sound in the BEC is $c_0$, and the density $\rho$ of the BEC may depend on space and time coordinates.
+By choosing or changing the density, the speed of sound, or the velocity field, it is possible to simulate certain spacetime metrics.

 One metric that can be simulated this way is that of a black hole, which makes it possible to test Hawking's prediction for black hole radiation~\cite{hawking1975particle, hawking1974black}.
-By starting from the expression for an irrotational fluid, $\vec{\nabla} \times \vec{v} = 0$, where $\vec{v}$ is the velocity of the fluid, the analogue to the Schwartzchild metric is~\cite{unruh1981experimental}
+By starting from the expression for an irrotational fluid, $\vec{\nabla} \times \vec{v} = 0$, where $\vec{v}$ is the velocity of the fluid, the analog to the Schwarzschild metric is~\cite{unruh1981experimental}

-where $\rho$ is the density of the fluid, $v$ as before is the velocity of the fluid and $c$ is the speed of the particles, also referred to as the speed of sound.
+where $\rho$ is the density of the fluid, $v$, as before, is the velocity of the fluid, and $c$ is the speed of the particles, also referred to as the speed of sound.
 The Hawking temperature is then given by

 The $T_H$ of a BEC should be about 1 nK~\cite{unruh1981experimental}.
-A BEC black hole emitting Hawking radiation has been both theoretically simulated~\cite{carusotto2008numerical} and experimentally realised\cite{lahav2010realization, steinhauer2014observation, steinhauer2022analogue,steinhauer2022confirmation}.
-Beyond BECs, an analogue of Hawking radiation can also be observed in quantum optics~\cite{philbin2008fiber} using the nonlinear Kerr effect that arises in certain dielectric media.
-A additional proposed test of quantum field theory in curved spacetime is to verify if spacetime changes produce changes in squeezed states of phonon fields~\cite{sabin2014phonon,howl2023quantum}.
-Such proposals have also been explored in the context of gravitational-wave detection with BECs (see Sec.~\ref{sec:BEC:gravimetry}).
+A BEC black hole emitting Hawking radiation has been both theoretically simulated~\cite{carusotto2008numerical} and experimentally realized\cite{lahav2010realization, steinhauer2014observation, steinhauer2022analogue,steinhauer2022confirmation}.
+Beyond BECs, an analog of Hawking radiation can also be observed in quantum optics~\cite{philbin2008fiber} using the nonlinear Kerr effect that arises in certain dielectric media.